ODEP - Office of Disability Employment Policy

 Disability Employment Policy Resources by Topic

-To develop and influence disability employment-related policies and practices, ODEP sponsors five research and technical assistance resources.
-One of these is the National Employer Technical Assistance Center, a collaborative that researches, influences and develops inclusive employer practices and policies and through the Employer Assistance and Resource Network (EARN) helps employers hire and retain workers with disabilities.
+To develop and influence disability employment-related policies and practices, ODEP sponsors five policy and technical assistance resources.
+One of these is the National Employer Technical Assistance Center, a collaborative that researches, influences and develops inclusive employer practices and policies and through the Employer Assistance and Resource Network on Disability Inclusion (EARN) helps employers hire and retain workers with disabilities.

 Recent EARN activities and areas of focus include: